phenology/springtime/README.md

 Feel free to propose modifications to this structure by [opening an issue](https://github.com/phenology/springtime/issues/new).

-## Environment
+## Environment setup

-The top level directory contains an environment file which can be used with [conda](https://docs.conda.io/en/latest/miniconda.html#latest-miniconda-installer-links) or [mamba](https://mamba.readthedocs.io/en/latest/installation.html#installation):
+The top level directory contains a file `environment.yml` which can be installed with [conda](https://docs.conda.io/en/latest/miniconda.html#latest-miniconda-installer-links) or [mamba](https://mamba.readthedocs.io/en/latest/installation.html#installation):

 ```
 # Using conda:
-conda env create --file environment.yaml
+conda env create

 # Using mamba (newer, faster reimplementation of conda):
-mamba env create --file environment.yaml
+mamba env create
 ```

 This will install a rich Python working environment with jupyterLab, matplotlib,